2359451d/L4-Project/timelog.md

 ### 21 Nov 2021

-* *2 hours* Research more about symbol table things
+* *3 hours* Research more about symbol table & design pattern things.
+Label Pascal grammar for usage (there exists some confusing alternatives)

+## Week 10

+### 22 Nov 2021

+* *0.5 hour* Hold the 8th meeting with supervisor

+### 23 Nov 2021

+* *0.5 hour* Research about Run-time lib of Pascal (How to conduct the contexual analysis when there are overloaded RTL defined, and the parameters are untyped implicitly)